11+ Newest Ways to Promote And Monetize Affiliate Links

 - How to get set up or buy the product.

 - The top pros and cons of using the product.

 - Examples of others who have been successful with the product.

 - Tips to be successful with the product that your audience can use.

-While you are using these reviews to generate clicks on your affiliate links, it is important to be objective, fair, and transparent with your content.
-Other review sites are also one of the top places to promote your own website, so make sure to know how they work inside and out.
+Other review sites are also one of the top places to promote your website, so ensure you know how they work inside and out.

 2. Deep Product Tutorials.